open-wc/open-wc/packages/es-dev-server/README.md

 You can set up a `<base href="">` element to modify how files are resolved relatively to your index.html.
 This can be very useful when your index.html is not at the root of your project.

-If you use SPA routing, using a base element is highly recommended.
+If you use <abbr title="Single Page Application">SPA</abbr> routing, using a base element is highly recommended.
 [Read more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base)

 </details>